-Schema element "c:store"
+Schema element "c:store "

-Units of type msc:Role/Store contain the msc:store element as payload.
-It combines everything what has to do with one "company entitiy".
-It groups, searching, processing, uploading, and downloading of data.
+has to do with one "company entitiy".
+It groups, searching, processing,

 Definitions